How to turn your website into an investment, not a cost

 Running the numbers

 Once you use your website like this, the economics really start to stack up.
-A Storbie website costs you around $100 a month.
+A Storbie website costs you a few hundred dollars per month.
 How much is a new customer worth to you?
 How much are 10 new customers worth to you?

 Once you start looking at your website expenditure like this, it starts to look a lot more affordable!